ably/ably-python/README.md

 A Python client library for [www.ably.io](https://www.ably.io), the realtime messaging service.

 Works with Python 2.7 and 3.4 onwards.

-User support for older Python 3.2 and 3.3 versions is still provided.
+User support for older Python 3.2 and 3.3 versions is still provided through Github issues and pull requests.

 ## Documentation